SpezialK-dev/RFID-pizzato-Serie-ST/Research.md

 # General Information about the Tag
+SR DD420MK-D1T

 Pin 1 and 3 are the power pins as specified by the manual.
 -> takes 24 V constantly
 -> around 12mA when ideling and no tag in range
 -> around 15~16mA when ideling and tag in range

-It appears to use the EM4100 Tags for identification.
+-> It can ONLY hold a single tag as valid -> no multi tag support in our Version It appears to use the EM4100 Tags for identification.

 A2 is ground(sort of)